vippsas/vipps-recurring-api/vipps-recurring-api.md

 4. For all future charges, you must create a charge:
    [`POST:/recurring/v2/agreements/{agreementId}/charges`](https://vippsas.github.io/vipps-recurring-api/#/Charge%20Endpoints/createCharge).
    See [Create a charge](#create-a-charge).
-   Based on the `dueDate` set in the request, our batch job will try to process the charge on that day.
+   Based on the `due` set in the request, our batch job will try to process the charge on that day.
-   If for some reason, a charge fails to be processed, we will retry up to twice a day for the amount of days provided by the `retryDays` value.
+   If for some reason, a charge fails to be processed, we will retry for the number of days specified by the `retryDays` value.
-   We recommend at least 2 days retry.
+   We recommend at least two days retry.

 ### Reserve capture